kirke park’s P-Patch

 There are now more than 90 P-Patches located throughout the city, and community gardeners grow food and provide stewardship for almost 34 acres of public land.

 Any Seattle resident can apply for a garden plot.
 If you’re curious about P-Patch gardening, get your name on the interest list!
-There might be a waiting list, but hang in there — you’ll be able to get your hands dirty before too long.
+There’s a waiting list, but hang in there.
+While you’re waiting, you can join the Giving Garden volunteer crew!
+(See details in the sidebar.)

 Please Don’t Pick